 (To those wondering how hard it can be to crush sunflower seeds, add some coconut oil and seasonings and make a great cheese alternative, try this at home and see what you get, she observes.)

-“We’re the first seed-based product on the market, we’re nut-free, our ingredients are pretty simple, the flavor is incredible, and our branding is really fun and engaging.
+“We’re one of the first seed-based products on the market, we’re nut-free,* our ingredients are pretty simple, the flavor is incredible, and our branding is really fun and engaging.
 And cream cheese is just the beginning; we're coming out with other dairy alternatives such as Mozzarella, Cheddar, milk, and eggs made from a variety of seeds, including hemp, pumpkin, and sesame seeds"

 ‘There are very few liquid plant-based eggs out there and we’re using different ingredients’